jeevajith123/e19-co227-Dental-patient-management-system/docs/README.md

 #### Bootstrap :
 - Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
 It contains HTML, CSS and JavaScript-based design templates for typography, forms, buttons, navigation, and other interface components.

-#### Vue.js :
+#### Vue js :
--Vue.js is an open-source model–view–viewmodel front end JavaScript library for building user interfaces and single-page applications.
+- Vue js is an open-source model–view–viewmodel front end JavaScript library for building user interfaces and single-page applications.

 ## Links

 - [Project Repository](https://github.com/cepdnaclk/{{ page.repository-name }}){:target="_blank"}